+Inequality isn’t just bad for the economy — it’s toxic for the environment.
+The pope’s encyclical on climate change was received with both enormous enthusiasm and criticism, reactions that will only intensify as he continues to lead efforts to solve our climate crisis and generate momentum for the U.N.
 Climate Conference later this year.
 His latest move?
 Inviting Naomi Klein, author most recently of This Changes Everything, to help lead last week’s Vatican conference on climate change.
 The most consistent and profound message threaded throughout Pope Francis’ text is how disproportionately vulnerable the poor are to the escalating effects of climate change.
 Yet, to build on the pope and environmental justice movement’s message that economic inequality and environmental quality are linked, it is important to point out that the relationship between the economy and environment goes both ways.

 The reporter, Justin Gillis, warns that “A reckoning is at hand, and nowhere is that clearer than in Germany.
 President Putin's Fiction: 10 False Claims About Ukraine.
 As Russia spins a false narrative to justify its illegal actions in Ukraine, the world has not seen such startling Russian fiction since Dostoyevsky wrote, “The formula ‘two times two equals five’ is not without its attractions.”
 Below are 10 of President Vladimir Putin’s recent claims justifying Russian aggression in the Ukraine, followed by the facts that his assertions ignore or distort.
 1. Mr. Putin says: Russian forces in Crimea are only acting to protect Russian military assets.

+It is “citizens’ defense groups,” not Russian forces, who have seized infrastructure and military facilities in Crimea.The Facts: Strong evidence suggests that members of Russian security services are at the heart of the highly organized anti-Ukraine forces in Crimea.
 News - Ukraine crisis: Crimea parliament asks to join Russia.
 6 March 2014Last updated at 11:31 ET Regional First Deputy PM Rustam Temirgaliev tells the BBC's John Simpson: "Crimea now is Russia" MPs in Crimea have asked Moscow to allow the southern Ukrainian region to become part of the Russian Federation.

 The parliament said if its request was granted, Crimean citizens could give their view in a referendum on 16 March.
 Ukraine's interim Prime Minister Arseniy Yatsenyuk said the move had no legal grounds.
 Crimea, a region whose population is mostly ethnic Russian, has been at the centre of tensions following the fall of Ukraine's pro-Moscow president.
 Pro-Russian and Russian forces have been in de facto control of the peninsula for several days.

+We have misunderstood the nature of the Islamic State in at least two ways.
+I. II.
+IV.
+New Politika.
+Three Lessons on Digital Circumvention from Canada.
+PEN just returned from a fantastic conference on internet openness and rights at the Citizen Lab, a Toronto-based activist group that has pioneered studies on censorship and surveillance around the world.
 I spoke about PEN's work on digital freedom issues, including the Declaration on Digital Freedom, and the many exciting new initiatives that PEN is exploring, including the forthcoming launch of a report on how our caseload is affected by the use of digital media.
 As I listened to the informative sessions at the conference, I realized that the rise of internet censorship was immediately accompanied by circumvention tools which probe the limits of censoring technologies.

 Here are three revelations about circumvention that I learned in Toronto.
 Circumvention Costs Money Many dissidents around the world, and notably in China and Turkey, rely upon Virtual Private Networks (VPN) to circumvent censorship and filtering tools put in place by governments.
 People in China Just Want to Search.
 Encryption and the Faustian Bargain.

+In his seminal book Code 2.0, Harvard professor Lawrence Lessig explains that law alone will not solve problems related to privacy in the digital age.
 Rather, to ensure privacy we'll need a combination of improved coding, law, and policy.
 Each measure by itself will only bring partial results.
 Lessig's prescient advice rings true today.
 As advocates—including PEN American Center—rally for improved legislation that will thwart the spying of the NSA under various legal authorities, other groups have pressed for improved encryption measures by default.
 In 2014, Access launched a campaign called Encrypt All the Things, which PEN has joined.
+The best way to protect privacy, they argue, is for none of the intermediaries involved in transmitting information to be able to access it, so that there will be no "back doors" or vulnerabilities for the NSA, or anyone for that matter, to pry into your conversations.

+You can see the trend here.
 72 Types Of Americans That Are Considered “Potential Terrorists” In Official Government Documents.
 Are you a conservative, a libertarian, a Christian or a gun owner?
 Are you opposed to abortion, globalism, Communism, illegal immigration, the United Nations or the New World Order?
 Do you believe in conspiracy theories, do you believe that we are living in the “end times” or do you ever visit alternative news websites (such as this one)?

 But, no matter how conclusive the evidence becomes, one thing remains widely misunderstood: why North Korea would do this.
 Despite the emerging narrative that North Korea hacked Sony Pictures in revenge for insulting Kim Jong Un with The Interview, this incident is consistent with a long line of North Korean attacks and provocations that are premised on such slights — a South Korean president saying the wrong thing, for example, or the US conducting too-close military exercises.
-But these are understood to be excuses, and the attacks are not responses but are in fact part of a long-running North Korean strategy carefully designed to increase international tensions. in buying north korea's explanation, we are helping kim jong un.
-Cleaning up Everest.
-Working quietly behind the scenes are Khumbu's citizens to keep the trekking trails in the region clean and trash-free Most of the attention about environmental problems in the Himalaya seem to focus on garbage piling up on Mt Everest.
+But these are understood to be excuses, and the attacks are not responses but are in fact part of a long-running North Korean strategy carefully designed to increase international tensions. in buying north korea's explanation, we are helping kim jong un It's not actually about The Interview offending Kim Jong Un Card written by Timothy B.